SAS : Count Missing and Non missing Across Columns

 Sample Data

-The SAS function N calculates the number of non-blank numeric values across multiple columns.
+The SAS function N calculates the number of non-blank numeric values in each row.
 To count the number of missing numeric values, you can use NMISS function.

 data outdata;